R. J. Cutler: Filmmaking

-2000s

 In 2000, Cutler created American High, a “nonfiction drama,” a form of documentary serial storytelling that was new to American network television.
-In the wake of the 1999 Columbine shootings, Cutler and his team spent a school year filming fourteen high-school students just outside Chicago and provided them with cameras to record “video diaries.”
-The thirteen-episode series premiered on Fox in the summer of 2000 and was described by The Nation as “a vivid and affecting slice of life on the verge,” and by the New York Daily News as “absolutely riveting.”
+In the wake of the 1999 Columbine shootings, Cutler and his team spent a school year filming fourteen high-school students outside Chicago and provided them with cameras to record “video diaries.”
+The thirteen-episode series premiered on Fox in 2000 and was described by The Nation as “a vivid and affecting slice of life on the verge,” and by the New York Daily News as “absolutely riveting.”
 Fox canceled the series after four episodes, citing low ratings as it aired opposite the premiere season of CBS’s Big Brother.

-The following year, PBS broadcast American High nationwide—twice.
+The following year, PBS broadcast American High twice.
 During its run, viewership among 12- to 24-year-olds surged, as did traffic to its website.
 Cutler later reflected, “Rescuing American High by taking it to PBS was very satisfying.
 I’m as proud of that as anything I’ve ever done.”
 American High won the 2001 Primetime Emmy Award for Outstanding Nonfiction Program.
 It was nominated again in 2002, when PBS aired the series in its entirety.

 In 2007, Cutler spent eight months filming Vogue editor Anna Wintour and her staff as they produced what was then the largest single issue of a magazine ever published.
 The September Issue, directed and produced by Cutler, premiered at the 2009 Sundance Film Festival, where it received the Grand Jury Prize for Cinematography.
 The film later won the 2010 Cinema Eye Honors Audience Choice Award.
 Distributed theatrically by Roadside Attractions, The September Issue grossed more than US$6 million worldwide, ranking it among the top 30 highest-grossing documentaries in U.S. box-office history.
 The film holds an 83% rating on Rotten Tomatoes and was described by Entertainment Weekly as “dishy, glitzy, vibrant, and sensationally fun.”

-2010s

-In the 2010s, Cutler worked on several narrative projects.
-He helped to create and executive produce the television drama series Nashville, and directed the pilot and second episode.
+In the 2010s, Cutler helped to create and executive produce the television drama series Nashville, and directed the pilot and second episode.
 Nominated for a Writers Guild of America Award for Best New Series, Nashville aired on ABC and CMT from 2012 to 2018.

-During this period, Cutler also directed the People’s Choice Award–nominated feature film If I Stay and created, wrote, directed, and produced the weekly podcast The Oval Office Tapes (2018).
+Cutler also directed the feature film If I Stay and created, wrote, directed, and produced the weekly podcast The Oval Office Tapes (2018).

-At the same time, Cutler continued his work in feature documentaries and nonfiction series, producing and directing The World According to Dick Cheney (2013), producing the documentary Listen to Me Marlon (2015), and creating and executive producing the series Dear… (2020) for Apple TV+.
+Cutler continued his work in feature documentaries and nonfiction series, producing and directing The World According to Dick Cheney (2013), producing the documentary Listen to Me Marlon (2015), and creating and executive producing the series Dear… (2020) for Apple TV+.